e271828e/Flight.jl/docs/notes/design/framework_spec.md

   sensor noise) are modeled as ordinary RNG-driven discrete processes (shaping filters), which is both faithful to how they are specified and cheap.
-Consequence elevated to a framework guarantee: **deterministic replay** — RNG state lives in component discrete state (`z`), never in ambient globals, so same seed ⇒ bit-identical trajectory.
+Consequence elevated to a framework guarantee: **deterministic replay** — RNG state lives in component discrete state (`x`), never in ambient globals, so same seed ⇒ bit-identical trajectory.
 - **No unconditional per-step hook** (no `f_step!` equivalent).
 Every current use decomposes into projection (quaternion renorm) or boundary-detected events (engine phase transitions, stall hysteresis latch) — for one class the mapping tightens